Skip to Main Content

 How do I measure my improvements work?
 (7 mins)

 This video from the Institute for Healthcare Improvement (IHI) uses clinical examples to explain outcome measures, process measures, and balancing measures.
-See also the two IHI resources in 'Further reading' above.
+See also the two IHI resources under Recommended resources above.

 Mike Davidge on measurement for improvement (10 mins)